zkVerify/plonky2-verifier/README.md

 For that reason, this crate also provides a binary to convert verification keys into acceptable by `zkVerify` format.

+Furthermore, to bring support for compressed proofs from `plonky2`, we use a custom format of [Proof](./src/proof.rs).

 ### Install:

 ```bash